 If you notice that your partner is trying to change and improve your relationship, express gratitude.
 Make sure to reciprocate any other gestures they make for you.
 If your partner feels unappreciated, it can hurt your relationship and self-esteem.

 Resolving relationship issues takes time, especially if you need to change long-standing behaviors.

 If you don’t feel like you’re making any progress or can’t pinpoint the exact problem in your relationship, consider hiring a coach or attending an intensive workshop.

-Hopefully, now that you’ve learned what the most common issues in a relationship are, you’ll be able to navigate through some of them with a little more finesse.
-Some of these common relationship issues are innocuous, while others are far more dangerous.
+Hopefully, now that you’ve learned the most common issues in a relationship, you’ll be able to navigate through some of them with a little more finesse.
+Some of these typical relationship issues are innocuous, while others are far more dangerous.
 Take small steps every day to keep your relationship from imploding.
-If you and your partner are dealing with any of these issues and are unable to resolve them on your own, couples counseling can be a helpful solution.
+If you and your partner are dealing with any of these issues and cannot resolve them on your own, couples counseling can be a helpful solution.

 Frequently Asked Questions